ServerTribe/.github/profile/README.md

-# Organization Renamed
+# Organisation Renamed

 ⚠️ **Important Notice**

-This organization has been **renamed and moved**.
+This organisation has been **renamed and moved**.

-👉 Please follow and visit the new organization here:
+👉 Please follow and visit the new organisation here:
 **https://github.com/AttuneOps**

 All future updates, repositories, and development will continue under **AttuneOps**.